moorepants/learn-multibody-dynamics/energy.rst

 The final simulation works and gives a reasonably realistic looking jump.
 When examining the total energy :math:`E` you can see how the applied knee torque adds energy to the system to cause the jump.

+.. todo:: Add section on the power contributions from each force/torque.